Grazing Management Online Course

 The four module course was developed by Dr. Mel George and Cody Sheehy in collaboration with UC Cooperative Extension Livestock and Natural Resource Advisors and University of California and California State University faculty.
 Course materials were developed with support from USDA Western SARE and RREA.

 This course will be of interest to staff in government agencies and NGOs who manage local, state, and federal lands—including open space districts, county parks, water districts—and those who conduct education programs on these lands.
 This course will also be of interest to students who wish to learn more about rangelands and grazing.

 This online course is organized in four modules that can be taken separately or in sequential order.
 Each module includes a 'mini-documentary" to introduce the issues, followed by narrated PowerPoint presentations.

 - Module 1 - Introduction to Ecology and Grazing

 - Module 2 - Foraging Behavior and Livestock Distribution

 - Module 3 - Forage Quality and Grazing Animal Nutrition

 - Module 4 - Ranching and Grazing Systems

-Continuing Education Units - The course is approved for 16 Continuing Education Units (CEUs) per Module with the Society for Range Management.
+Continuing Education Units - The course is approved for 16 Continuing Education Units (CEUs) per Module for the Society for Range Management's Certified Professionals in Rangeland Management and Certified Range Management Consultants programs.
 For CEU credit, participants must complete all videos, lectures, and quiz assignments for the selected module; then, email firstname.lastname@example.org for a CEU form.